agarsid/Hotel-database-management-system/README.md

 ## SPECIAL FEATURE:
 Currently, **privacy** is a big concern of individuals wherein they are concerned how their ID can be misused when a particular organisation/company/entity asks for their identity.
-However, it cannot be ignored that authentification of an individual is also neccessary for such companies, especially in the hotel industry who are responsible for the safety of all their guests. **Hence, our database management system does ask for the HKID of an individual so as to authenticate his identity, but having checked it, it does not store any record of the person's ID.
+However, it cannot be ignored that authentification of an individual is also neccessary for such companies, especially in the hotel industry which is responsible for the safety of all their guests. **Hence, our database management system does ask for the HKID of an individual so as to authenticate his identity, but having checked it, it does not store any record of the person's ID.
 The only ID which is stored in the system is of the most recent guest.** Moreover, to access the record of previous guests, a file "History.dat".
 Again, this